meraj2085/Timber-Kitchen-Client/README.md

 - This is a fullstack website
 - This project contains database that can be used to create, read, update and delete
 - User can give review to any product
+- This site is mobile and tablet responsive.